HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 There is a climate change brewing, not the political one, but the interglacial of the holocene.
 Several iceages will follow us and each time a heatwave will have driven humans further north. or maybe we will just slowly migrate, like birds do every year, we might do over thousands of years.

-However.. one thing is certain, this point in time won´t last.
+Conclusion..
+One thing seems certain, this point in time won´t last.
 There is a 50% chance things will get worse.
 In case things are better, we will still be interesting as a data point.
-Honest, long term non-political driven timecapsules seem our duty, no matter what.
+Honest, long term, non-politically or religiously driven timecapsules seem our duty, no matter what.

 ## how to preserve
 I think the best (most cost effective) way is to write, inscribe by hand on thick (0.5mm) aluminium sheets